gwygonik/Wygonium-Info/WygoniumGB01.md

 ![A picture of the GB01 internal components on the table next to the case, surrounded by other musical synthesizers](/images/GB01Internals1.jpg)

 Early version (1.2) of the main PCBs in the GB01.
+(Final PCBs are version 1.5)

 ![A picture of two circuit boards from the GB01, one is the holder for the Teensy, the other is the interface panel for the buttons and rotary encoders](/images/GB01PCBs.jpg)
 __________